Overview

 EU/EEA

-3000 EUR/yearTuition FeeBased on the original amount of 3000 EUR per year and a duration of 24 months.
+3000 EUR/yearTuition FeeBased on the tuition of 3000 EUR per year during 24 months.

 Funding